-- 16. Where are chromosomes located?
+- 18. Where are chromosomes located?
 What are they composed of?
 What is chromatin material and how does it change just before the cell divides? - Ans.
-Chromosomes are located in the nucleoplasm located in the nuclear envelope.
+Chromosomes are located in the nucleoplasm within the nuclear envelope.
 They are composed of DNA molecule and proteins.

-Each chromosome is composed of two thread like or rod shaped structures.
+Each chromosome is composed of two thread